greydongilmore/trajectoryGuide-site/docs/installation.md

 ### trajectoryGuide source code

-Download the **trajectoryGuide** source code from <a href="https://github.com/greydongilmore/trajectoryGuide" target="_blank">GitHub</a>.
+Download the **trajectoryGuide** source code from <a href="https://github.com/greydongilmore/trajectoryGuideModules" target="_blank">GitHub</a>.
 Unzip the folder and store it somewhere on your system.

 ### Template space directory

-Download the template space files from this <a href="https://github.com/greydongilmore/trajectoryGuideModules/releases/download/space/space.zip" target="_blank">GitHub release</a>.
+Download the template space zip file from the most recent <a href="https://github.com/greydongilmore/trajectoryGuideModules/releases" target="_blank">GitHub release</a>.
 Unzip the folder and move it into the trajectoryGuide folder at the location `resources/ext_libs/space`.

 ## 3D Slicer setup